1ssm4/weatherapp/README.md

-# weatherapp
+# Weather app
-A simple weather app as practice learning
+A simple todo app using the [Django Framework](https://www.djangoproject.com/) and some basic html and css as a learning exercise.